benrosenberg/benrosenberg.github.io/teaching/sp25/csci13300_lectures.md

 - If you didn't finish the "Apply what you learned" questions in class, please take some time to finish them on your own.
 They won't be graded, but finishing these questions will make you more prepared for the assignments, which are graded.
 - The Unit 1 assessment is due next week on February 8th at 11:59 PM.
 Please try to work on it soon so that you aren't rushing to complete it.
 - The solutions for the "Apply what you learned" section of class, and the additional tasks, are on the [Unit 2 solutions page](unit_solutions/unit2_solution.html) (also linked above).
 The key for the Unit 2 solutions is `swordfish`.
-- I have posted the first assignment on the course site.
+- I have posted the second assignment on the course site.
 You can access it from the course site homepage, or go directly here: [Assignment 2](unit_assessments/unit2_assessment.html)
 - If you don't have a netID, email the course coordinator to get it sorted out.
 Please try to have your netID ready by next lecture so we can all use the computers in the classroom.
 - If you don't have access to a device running Windows at home, you can use this link to figure out how to download Python and IDLE so that you can complete the homework assignments: [Python 3.10 downloads page](https://www.python.org/downloads/release/python-3100/).
 Scroll to the bottom of the page to see the downloads for your operating system.